Iowa Community College Athletic Conference

 The Iowa Community College Athletic Conference (ICCAC) is the Region 11 of the National Junior College Athletic Association (NJCAA).
 The Commissioner's Office, headquartered in Ames, Iowa oversees 25 sports.
 Conference championships are held in most sports and individuals can be named to All-Conference and All-Academic teams.

-Freshman Eliana Bommarito of the Indian Hills Community College Women’s Wrestling team was named the 2022-23 Iowa Community College Athletic Conference Female Student-Athlete of the Year.

 Member schools

 Current members

 The ICCAC currently has 18 full members, all are public schools: